 A dental bridge can be a good option for some, but you do not fill the gap left and your remaining teeth will shift position over time.
 This can dramatically change your smile and even the appearance of your face.

-A dental implant prevents that from ever happening.
+prevents that from ever happening.
 The titanium post will root into the jaw, just like the roots of your natural teeth.
 This preserves your jaw bone and prevents any jaw loss or decay.

-Implants offer a great option for both replacing a missing tooth and keeping your natural smile.
+offer a great option for both replacing a missing tooth and keeping your natural smile.
 They allow you to keep your natural bite, and you can feel secure that you are able to live your life just like before when you had your natural tooth.